Zcounts/LumaLayout/README.md

   Send to Back

 ## Scenes
-- A single .Lumalayout file can contain multiple scenes
+- A single .lumalayout file can contain multiple scenes
 - Each scene has its own canvas, name, and set of elements
 - Scenes are listed in a left sidebar and can be added, renamed, reordered, or deleted